sukarnozhang/data_engineer_project_1/README.md

 python etl/pipeline/pipeline.py
 ```
-ETL pipeline is executed from metadata logging initialisation and logging.info for keeping the history as coded in utility folder as "metadata_logging.py" and ectracting the log through initialising the "log_table: "pipeline_logs" on config.yaml file.
+ETL pipeline is executed from metadata logging initialisation and logging.info for keeping the history as coded in utility folder as "metadata_logging.py" and extracting the log through initialising the log_table: "pipeline_logs" on config.yaml file.
-Extract, Transform and Load are performed to get final loaded on pgadmin as "stocks_intraday" , "staging_stocks" and "pipeline_logs".
+Extract, Transform and Load are performed to get final loaded on pgadmin as "stocks_intraday", "staging_stocks" and "pipeline_logs".

 ## Testing
 (jinja file path="src\models\transform"),(test file path = "src\test\transform")